rafalcieslak/DOOM/README.md

 "Headless Doom" is a benchmark/test program based on Doom.
 I have used it for testing compilers, CPU simulators, FPGA hardware, timing analysis software and a coverage testing tool.
-It is written in C, with some GCC extensions, and is portable to any 32/64-bit platform supported by GCC.
+It is written in C, with some GCC extensions, and is portable to any 32/64-bit platform supported by GCC or Clang.

 ![Partially-rendered frame from E1M3](pic.png)

-Over nearly ten years, I used versions of "Headless Doom" on x86 Linux, x64 Linux, x86 Windows, Microblaze (bare metal) and ARM Linux (RPi, RPi model 2, and Pandaboard).
+Over nearly ten years, I used versions of "Headless Doom" on x86 Linux, x64 Linux, x86 Windows, Microblaze (bare metal), Android and ARM Linux (RPi, RPi model 2, and Pandaboard).
 It uses the original source code release from id Software, with some bug fixes and modifications of my own.
 This source code is demo-compatible with